influxdata/influxdb-plugin-fluent/README.md

 ### Gems

-The plugin is bundled as a gem and is hosted on [Rubygems](https://rubygems.org/gems/influxdb-plugin-fluent).
+The plugin is bundled as a gem and is hosted on [Rubygems](https://rubygems.org/gems/fluent-plugin-influxdb-v2).
 You can install the gem as follows:

 ```
-fluent-gem install influxdb-plugin-fluent -v 1.5.0
+fluent-gem install fluent-plugin-influxdb-v2 -v 1.5.0
 ```

 ## Plugins